 From October 2015 to April 2018, I served as the editor of The Denver Post's music section.
 I also served as deputy editor for the paper's entertainment blog, The Know.
 Check it out here.

 Where will I be in ten years, you ask?
 Still writing, if all goes to plan.
-Even better: still working for publications I admire, and with people I look up to.
+Even better: still working at places I admire, and with people I look up to.
 (Find a short-list of those people and places here.)

 Create a website.